GGNN: Graph-based GPU Nearest Neighbor Search: Background

-where $\norm{\cdot}_2$ denotes the Euclidean distance.
 Similarly, the $k$-nearest neighbor search retrieves the $k$ closest entries from $\mathcal{X}$ for a given query.
-As finding the exact nearest neighbor might be costly, we accept points in $\mathcal{X}$ which are close to $q$ and therefore deliver an approximate solution to Eq.~\eqref{eq:nnsearch}.
+As finding the exact nearest neighbor might be costly, we may accept points in $\mathcal{X}$ which are close to $q$ and therefore deliver an approximate solution to Eq.~\eqref{eq:nnsearch}.